 Sitting an online exam on campus

-If you don’t have a safe space to sit your exams, you can apply for a place on campus to complete your exams online.
-To apply, please complete this form by Sunday 7 February, 11.59pm.
+If you don’t have a safe or suitable space to sit your exams, you can apply for a place on campus to complete your exams online.
+To apply, please complete this form by 11.59pm, Sunday 23 May, 2021.
 The number of places available on campus will depend on COVID-19 government regulations at the time of the exam.
-You will be notified via email if your application is successful by Monday 8 February.
+You will be notified via email if your application is successful by Monday 31 May.

 Academic Skills support